Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetic Complications.md

 ---

 # Information
-Diabetic Complications can be divided into macrovascular and microvascular complications
+Diabetic Complications can be divided into macrovascular and microvascular complications.
+These complications increase the risk of mortality and morbidity in diabetic patients and worsen their QoL.

 # Macrovascular
-# Atherosclerosis

 |                 | Macrovascular                                             |
 | --------------- | --------------------------------------------------------- |